hortonworks-sk/CDSW-Melanoma2/README.md

 <p><br><p>

 6. Navigate to the start_tensorboard.py script, and run this.

+If this step fails reach out on email/slack, and continue on with the rest of the steps.
+Sometimes there are issues with package loads.
+I can work with you on those.

 <p><br><p>